-Non-matriculated Special Students are welcome, with the approval of the Office of Graduate Admissions, to take graduate level courses in NYU Steinhardt.
-Those seeking permission to register as a non-matriculated Special Student must be U.S. citizens or Permanent Residents, with an appropriate undergraduate grade point average.
+Non-matriculated special students who possess a bachelor’s degree are welcome, with the approval of the Office of Graduate Admissions, to take graduate-level courses at NYU Steinhardt.
+Those seeking permission to register as a special student must be US citizens or permanent residents, with an appropriate undergraduate grade point average.
 Approval to register is subject to the rules and regulations of the School.
 Unfortunately, policies and procedures in NYU Steinhardt, as well as those of the United States government, do not permit enrollment of international students in a non-matriculated status.
 International students must use the regular application for admission as matriculated students.
-Please see additional details here

-To apply for admission as a non-matriculated Special Student, please complete a Non-Matriculated Special Student Application available here or from the Office of Graduate Admissions, Pless Hall, 82 Washington Square East, 3rd Floor, (212) 998-5030, email@example.com.
-The application fee is $75.
+To apply for admission as a non-matriculated special student, please see steps here and complete the Non-Matriculated Special Student Application (also available from the Office of Graduate Admissions, Pless Hall, 82 Washington Square East, 3rd Floor, 212-998-5030, firstname.lastname@example.org).

-To schedule a general advisement/registration clearance appointment with an advisor:
+To schedule a general advisement or registration clearance appointment with an adviser, please call:

-Review Important Dates by visiting www.nyu.edu/registrar for registration and semester start and end dates.
-Non-matriculated Special Sudents may only register for NYUSteinhardt (“E” prefix) courses that are open to all students.
+Review Important Dates by visiting the NYU Registrar website for registration and semester start and end dates.
+Non-matriculated special students may only register for NYU Steinhardt courses that are open to all students.

-Students interested in enrolling in courses offered by the Department of Nutrition, Food Studies and Public Health, the Program in Higher Education, the Department of Media, Culture and Communication and the Department of Applied Psychology must first meet with a departmental advisor for permission.
-Please see additional details here
+Students interested in enrolling in courses offered by the Department of Nutrition and Food Studies; the Program in Higher Education; the Program in Music Technology; the Department of Media, Culture, and Communication; and the Department of Applied Psychology must first meet with a departmental advisor for permission each semester.

 Students who would like to enroll in “restricted” courses within NYU Steinhardt must first contact the department offering the course(s) for permission and access codes before obtaining general clearance by a special student advisor.

-Student Teaching, Fieldwork, Independent Study and Practicum courses are not open to non-matriculated Special Sudents.
+Student Teaching, Fieldwork, Independent Study, Internship and Practicum courses are not open to non-matriculated Special Students.

-Non-matriculated Special Sudents may not audit courses or elect the pass/fail option, financial aid, University Health Insurance or use of the Coles Sports and Recreation Center.
+Non-matriculated Special Students may not audit courses or elect the pass/fail option, and are not eligible for financial aid, University Health Insurance or use of fitness and athletic facilities.